 Cannot be judged—the information cannot be judged.

 These codes allow the inquirer to assess the value of the file.
-For example, if an inquirer gets a hit and reads a file from a RISS Center that has source reliability and content validity codes of 1 or 2, using the above example, then the recipient should deduce this to be very solid intelligence.
+For example, if an inquirer gets a hit and reads a file from a Regional Information Sharing Systems (RISS) Center that has source reliability and content validity codes of 1 or 2, using the above examples, then the recipient should deduce this to be very solid intelligence.

 It should be noted that a combination of source reliability “unreliable” or “unknown” and content validity “doubtful” or “cannot be judged” would not meet the 28 CFR Part 23 reasonable suspicion standard and the information should not be entered into a criminal intelligence database.

 Yes.
-The 1998 Policy Clarification of 28 CFR Part 23 allows for the inclusion of such information as “noncriminal identifying information” if it is relevant to the identification of a criminal subject or the criminal activity.
+The 1998 Bureau of Justice Assistance Policy Clarification of 28 CFR Part 23 allows for the inclusion of such information as “noncriminal identifying information” if it is relevant to the identification of a criminal subject or the criminal activity.
 However, this type of information can be included only under the following circumstances:

 Appropriate disclaimers or labels must accompany the information noting that it is strictly identifying information carrying no criminal connotation;

 Identifying information may not be used as an independent basis to meet the requirement of reasonable suspicion of involvement in criminal activity necessary to create a record in a criminal intelligence system; and

 The individual who is the criminal subject identified by this information must meet all requirements of 28 CFR Part 23.